The equivalence of several conjectures on independence of $\ell$: Introduction

 \subsection{Notation and conventions}

-A \emph{$k$-variety} will mean a finite type, separated, geometrically integral $k$-scheme.
-A pair $(X,H)$ is called a (quasi)projective $k$-scheme if $X$ is a (quasi)projective $k$-scheme and $H$ a very ample divisor on $X$.
+If $k$ is a field, then a \emph{$k$-variety} will mean a finite type, separated, geometrically integral $k$-scheme.
+A pair $(X,H)$ is called a projective $k$-scheme if $X$ is a projective $k$-scheme and $H$ a very ample divisor on $X$.

+In the main theorems, the base field $k$ will be assumed algebraically closed, because standard references on Weil cohomology theories have this running assumption, and establishing the general framework would take us too far astray.

 The category of smooth projective $k$-varieties will be denoted by $\SmPrVar_k$, and the category of smooth projective $k$-schemes will be denoted by $\SmPr_k$.
-The latter can be obtained from the former as the category of formal finite coproducts, cf.~\boldref{Ex Coprod}.
-The category of Chow motives (with respect to $\sim$) is denoted by $\M_k$; its definition will be recalled in \boldref{Def Chow motive}.
+The latter can be obtained from the former as the category of formal finite coproducts (if $k$ is algebraically closed), cf.~Example \ref{Ex Coprod}.
+The category of Chow motives is denoted by $\M_k$; its definition will be recalled in Definition \ref{Def Chow motive}.
 Morphisms in this category are typically denoted by $\alpha \colon X \cto Y$.

 If $K$ is a field, then $\Vec_K$ denotes the category of $K$-vector spaces, $\gVec_K$ the category of $\Z$-graded $K$-vector spaces, and $\gAlg_K$ the category of $\Z$-graded (unital, associative) $K$-algebras.
 The objects of $\gAlg_K$ we encounter will always be graded-commutative and vanish in negative degrees.